We Call for A Global Curriculum to Address Gaps and Inadequacies in Training

 - There are no structured pathways to integrate the knowledge acquired abroad into the native health and medical systems.

-It is these variations that led the two organizations to call for a streamlined global curriculum of minimum and uniform standards to tackle the rising global cancer burden.
+It is these gaps that led us to call for a common global curriculum of minimum and uniform standards to tackle the rising global cancer burden.

 Members of the SSO/ESSO Joint Global Curriculum Committee included: